Datera/docker-driver/README.md

 $ sudo docker volume create --name my-vol --driver datera --opt size=5
 ```

-3b - Start your docker containers with the option `--volume-driver=datera` and use the first part of `--volume` to specify the remote volume that you want to connect to:
+3b - Start your docker containers with the option `--volume-driver=dateraiodev/docker-driver` and use the first part of `--volume` to specify the remote volume that you want to connect to:
 ```
-$ sudo docker run --volume-driver datera --volume datastore:/data alpine touch /data/hello
+$ sudo docker run --volume-driver dateraiodev/docker-driver --volume datastore:/data alpine touch /data/hello
 ```